rm511130/Tanzu-Workshop-TKGI/README.md

 #### LAB-4C
 ![](./images/dotnet.png)    ![](./images/docker-tiny.png)    ![](./images/lab.png)

 - Let's use the [rmeira/dotnet-core-welcome](https://hub.docker.com/repository/docker/rmeira/dotnet-core-welcome) image to run the `.NET Core Welcome` program on your Kubernetes cluster.
-We will dedicate a namespace (`ns`) for your `.NET Core Welcome` App.
+We will create a namespace for your `.NET Core Welcome` App.

 - Execute the following commands:

 ```
-kubectl create ns dotnet-core-welcome
+kubectl create namespace dotnet-core-welcome
 kubectl create deployment dotnet-core-welcome --image=rmeira/dotnet-core-welcome -n dotnet-core-welcome
-kubectl get all -n dotnet-core-welcome
-kubectl expose deployment dotnet-core-welcome --type=LoadBalancer --port=80 -n dotnet-core-welcome
+kubectl expose deployment dotnet-core-welcome --type=LoadBalancer --port=80 --target-port=5001 -n dotnet-core-welcome
 ```
 - It takes a minute to create a pod, a load balancer and to expose a K8s service.
 You can see the pod being created using the following command: